 SEO agencies, on the other hand, carry the fees for the data and technology behind their work.

-When it comes to SEO pricing models, most marketing agencies follow one of these four models: project-based, performance-based, monthly retainer, or hourly consulting.
+When it comes to an SEO pricing model, most SEO consultants follow one of these four SEO pricing packages: project-based, performance-based, monthly retainer, or hourly consulting.

 The type of pricing you choose generally depends on how much budget you have, how much work you need to do, and how flexible you want to be with your SEO work.